wandb/docs/content/guides/integrations/xgboost.md

 You can review the [source code for WandbCallback](https://github.com/wandb/wandb/blob/main/wandb/integration/xgboost/xgboost.py).

-For additional examples, check out [our repository of examples on GitHub](https://github.com/wandb/examples/tree/master/examples/boosting-algorithms).
+For additional examples, check out the [repository of examples on GitHub](https://github.com/wandb/examples/tree/master/examples/boosting-algorithms).

 ## Tune your hyperparameters with Sweeps